fernandezfran/exma/docs/source/tutorial.rst

 Radial distribution function (RDF)
 ----------------------------------

-The pair radial distribution function (RDF), *g(r)*, characterizes the local structure of a fluid, and describes the probability to find and atom in a shell at distance *r* from a reference atom. *exma* calculate this quantity as the ratio between the average density at distance *r* from the reference atom and the density at that same distance of an ideal gas.
+The pair radial distribution function (RDF), *g(r)*, characterizes the local structure of a fluid, and describes the probability to find an atom in a shell at distance *r* from a reference atom. *exma* calculate this quantity as the ratio between the average density at distance *r* from the reference atom and the density at that same distance of an ideal gas.
 For more information you can start reading `rdf`_.

 .. _rdf: https://en.wikipedia.org/wiki/Radial_distribution_function

 First of all, we must import the necessary libraries at the beggining of the script in python.

 .. code-block:: python